 JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas –

-Joint Base San Antonio-Fort Sam Houston will undergo a Command Cyber Readiness Inspection, or CCRI, from Oct.
-22 to Nov.
-2. An inspection team from the Defense Information Systems Agency, or DISA, will conduct a thorough evaluation of all network systems for the JBSA-Fort Sam Houston area of responsibility.
+From Feb.
+26 to March 9, Joint Base San Antonio-Fort Sam Houston, an inspection team from the Defense Information Systems Agency, or (DISA), will conduct a Command Cyber Readiness Inspection, or CCRI, of all network systems for the JBSA-Fort Sam Houston area of responsibility.

-The main focus of the inspection will be on the Nonsecure Internet Protocol Router Network, or NIPRNet, the Secret Internet Protocol Router Network, or SIPRNet, and supporting traditional security practices.
+The main focus of the inspection will be on the Nonsecure Internet Protocol Router Network, known as the NIPRNet, the Secret Internet Protocol Router Network, or SIPRNet, and supporting traditional security practices.

 The agency will inspect work centers, looking for adherence to standards and will also check JBSA-Fort Sam Houston’s technical and information systems for vulnerabilities.

 In addition, DISA will inspect technical and operational adherence to the Department of Defense standard practices and policies, which includes secure and non-secure cyber security network compliance and physical security practices.